eepgwde/pyeg0/minfo/minfo/README.md

 ** unittest under make

-I've packaged some testing files: MInfoTestCase and MInfoTestCase2.
+I've packaged some testing files: Test and Test2.
 They are invoked using make(1).

 There are logging messages sent to minfo.log.

-MInfoTestCase2 tries to process all the files in a directory named by SDIR
+Test2 tries to process all the files in a directory named by SDIR

 ** unidecode